Investigating Commercial Property

 Existing Leases & Contracts

-The prospective purchaser of commercial office building or commercial developments that has existing tenants holding leasehold interests should collect and review every lease during the investigation period.
+The prospective purchaser of an office building or shopping center that has existing tenants holding leasehold interests should collect and review every lease during the investigation period.
 The buyer’s attorney should thoroughly review a prospective buyer’s (Landlord’s) obligations as it will be deemed to be on notice of the rights of any prior tenant of which it has actual or constructive notice, and those rights include all rights set forth in the lease.

 The buyer must also be certain that existing contracts affecting the property can be assigned to the buyer, and, if so, whether the consent of a third party is required before the contract rights may be assigned.
 Some existing vendor arrangements may not be suitable or favorable for the buyer to assume due to conflicts of interest, conduct of business, or other reasons.
 A thorough investigation into a seller’s business operations should reveal major outliers to cure prior to closing.